maueroats/teaching/content/intermediate-cs/ch22b/list-exercises-1.5.md

 ---

 1. `more-rand: number(x) list of numbers(nums) -> list of numbers`
-   Give a new list with x and an additional random number from 1 to 10 put on the front of the more-rand list.
+   Give a new list with x and an additional random number from 0 through 9 put on the front of the more-rand list.

-        (check-random (more-rand 5 (list 1 2 3)) (list 5 (random 10) 1 2 3))
+        (check-random (more-rand 5 (list 1 2 3))
+                      (list 5 (random 10) 1 2 3))

 2. `maybe-no-5: list of numbers -> list of numbers`.
 If the first number in the list is a 5, skip it, otherwise return the whole